April 12, 2018

 To meet these requirements, organizations need to identify their strengths and weaknesses and design ways to address them through policy, procedures and control development.

-Performing a readiness assessment or gap assessment is the first step.
-The assessment gives your organization an opportunity to evaluate current processes and controls related to securing sensitive data and systems through the lens of ISO 27001 framework.
+Performing a readiness assessment or gap assessment is the first step, crucial for preparing for the ISO audit.
+This assessment allows your organization to evaluate current processes and controls related to securing sensitive data and systems, ensuring alignment with the ISO 27001 framework and readiness for the ISO audit.

 Stage 1